Life is full of worries and problems. They affect our emotions and faith. We may not know how to cope or where to get help.

 Who Are Pastoral Counselors?

-Pastoral counselors also have a significant amount of clinical training.
-This includes supervised clinical experience.
+Pastoral counselors go through a lot of clinical training.
+They also have supervised clinical experience.

 Private and group practices